AqwamCreates/DataPredict/docs/WhyIDoNotEntertainProofOfValueRequests.md

-# Why I Do Not Entertain Proof Of Value
+# Why I Do Not Entertain "Proof Of Value" Requests

 Alright everyone.
 Ever since DataPredict ecosystem product exploded, I have seen an increase in "proof of value" requests in my direct messages.